giellalt/lang-moh/moh.md

 word classes, or optionally from prefixes:

 * * *
-<small>This (part of) documentation was generated from [../src/fst/root.lexc](http://github.com/giellalt/lang-moh/blob/main/../src/fst/root.lexc)</small>
-# Symbol affixes

-* * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/symbols.lexc](http://github.com/giellalt/lang-moh/blob/main/../src/fst/affixes/symbols.lexc)</small>Entry to the lexicons responsible for forming Mohawk verbs

-* * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/kawe-verbs.lexc](http://github.com/giellalt/lang-moh/blob/main/../src/fst/affixes/kawe-verbs.lexc)</small>Verb inflection
-The UNDEFINED language verbs inflect in persons.

-* * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/verbs.lexc.original.lexc](http://github.com/giellalt/lang-moh/blob/main/../src/fst/affixes/verbs.lexc.original.lexc)</small>Verbal prefixes
+<small>This (part of) documentation was generated from [../src/fst/root.lexc](http://github.com/giellalt/lang-moh/blob/main/../src/fst/root.lexc)</small>Verbal suffixes

-this is a verb with the dualistic te-prefix this is a verb with the quantitative ni-prefix

-Punctual Past for te-verbs: wa + te + pron + verb
+special Lexicon for Red verbs taking on Blue prefixes in PerfectiveAspect